mohamedhossam822/Blog-Webstie/README.md

 # Blog-Webstie

-A Website that lets you write personal blogs and acts as an ongoing onlie diary
+A Website that lets you write personal blogs and acts as an ongoing online diary

 ## Getting Started